Expected clickthrough rate: Definition

-A keyword status that measures how likely it is that your ads will get clicked when shown for that keyword, irrespective of your ad's position.
+A keyword status that measures how likely it is that your ads will get clicked when shown for that keyword, irrespective of your ad's position, extensions, and other ad formats that may affect the prominence and visibility of your ads.

 - Having an "average" or "above average" status means that there are no major problems with this keyword's expected clickthrough rate when compared to all other keywords across AdWords.

-- A "below average" status means that you might want to consider changing this keyword to be more specific.
-You could also edit your ad text so that it's more closely related to your top keywords.
+- A "below average" status means that you might want to consider changing your ad text so that it's more closely related to your top keywords.

 - Use this status to help identify keywords that might not be relevant enough to perform well.